Amazon S3 Integration

 Set up S3 Access Grants instance

-1. Follow the instructions at the top of the "Register a location" page in AWS documentation to create an AWS IAM role and give the S3 Access Grants service principal access to this role in the resource policy file.
+1. Follow the instructions at the top of the "Register a location" page in AWS documentation to create an AWS IAM role and edit the trust policy to give the S3 Access Grants service principal access to this role in the resource policy file.
 You will add this role to your integration configuration in Immuta so that Immuta can register this role with your Access Grants location.
-The AWS documentation linked above gives a complete policy example, but your policy should include the following permissions:
+The policy should include at least the following permissions, but might need additional permissions depending on other local setup factors.
+An example trust policy is provided below.

 • sts:AssumeRole